-Justin Gill, Science Teacher — Mr. Gill grew up in White Plains, NY.
+Justin Gill, Science Department Coordinator — Mr. Gill grew up in White Plains, NY.
 He went to a small college north of Pittsburgh, PA called Allegheny and then continued his education at Binghamton University where he earned his master’s degree in cell and molecular biology.
 He spent the last three years in San Jose, California soaking up sunshine and exploring the San Francisco Bay Area but is happy to be back home on the east coast.
 Mr. Gill has a deep love of hip hop, enjoys playing video games, and always strives to live up to his inner Batman.

 Kate Goldbaum, Science Teacher — Ms. Goldbaum grew up in a small town in North Carolina before attending the University of North Carolina at Chapel Hill.
 In college, she studied Biology and creative writing and remains passionate about the intersection of art and science.
 While pursuing her degree, Kate obtained her teaching credentials through the UNC Baccalaureate Education in Science and Teaching (UNC-BEST) Program.
 This year, Kate will be teaching Psychology and Anatomy & Physiology.

-Scot Spinner, Computer Science and Engineering Teacher — Mr. Spinner grew up in northern California.
+Scot Spinner, Science and Math Teacher — Mr. Spinner grew up in northern California.
 After graduating from Berkeley he spent many years in Oakland, CA and is still fond of it.
 He spent eight years in the tech industry working as an engineer.
 After many years he realized that his passion was not in creating technology but in teaching others how to create it.
 He believes that through support and encouragement his students will become better engineers than he.
 He has many hobbies some more nerdy than others, anything from drumming to juggling to soccer to climbing.
 He loves being outside and being active.
 Camping is his most frequent use of vacation time.